 Celebrating Father’s Day at Snap!
 Raise

 Many Snap!
 Raise employees are former athletes, so more than a few of us were coached by our dads growing up.
-We got to see them selflessly dedicate long hours to their teams, and then turn around and put the same level of heart and soul into their family.

 Happy Father’s Day!